Nuxeo supports the following PostgreSQL version:

 Specific Configuration

-If you want accent-insensitive full-text search, you'll need to install the unaccent contribution, create a new text search configuration, and specify its use in Nuxeo.
+If you want accent-insensitive full-text search, you'll need to install the unaccent extension, create a new text search configuration, and specify its use in Nuxeo.

 Connect to your database and run the following instructions: